combat writing badge

 ZERO :

-a numeric integer, being a figurative placeholder or a symbolic notation for the absence of value (or a mathematical value intermediate between positive and negative powers), as distinguished from the letter "O"; see RTP, ALPHABET SOUP, PROWORD, CODEWORD, CODENAME, ACRONYM; compare ALFA, WILLIE PETE. [v: Alphabet Codes] Also, to calibrate the sights by the adjustment of elevation and windage on a firearm or gun so as to strike the target at a given range; see BORESIGHT, DEFLECTION, BULL'S-EYE, SIGHT PICTURE, KD RANGE, POINT-BLANK, TRAIN, RIFLE, PISTOL, ARTY. [v: Firearms Glossary] Also, a CIPHER, naught or neutral; being intermediate between positive and negative; see ZIP, NULLITY, DIDDLY, SQUAT.
-Also, the position immediately behind or directly to the rear in aviator's clock face orientation; sometimes called "six o'clock" to contrast with directly forward at "twelve o'clock".
+a numeric integer, being a figurative placeholder or a symbolic notation for the absence of value (or a mathematical value intermediate between positive and negative powers), as distinguished from the letter "O"; see RTP, ALPHABET SOUP, PHONETIC ALPHABET, PROWORD, INTERCO, CODEWORD, CODENAME, ACRONYM; compare ALFA, JULIETT, WILLIE PETE. [nb: although India is widely credited with introducing the zero to Arabic numerals, there is evidence that a dot numeric placeholder representing zero was used in China and southeast Asia from AD300, about 600 years before it appeared in India] [v: Alphabet Codes & Signal Flags] Also, to calibrate the sights by the adjustment of elevation and windage on a firearm or gun so as to strike the target at a given range; see COMBAT ZERO, BORESIGHT, DEFLECTION, BULL'S-EYE, SIGHT PICTURE, SIGHT RADIUS, PEEP SIGHT, OPEN SIGHT, KD RANGE, POINT-BLANK, TRAIN, RIFLE, PISTOL, ARTY. [v: Firearms Glossary] Also, an aught or nil, a naught or NULLITY, a neutral or CIPHER, a duck or goose egg, being intermediate between positive and negative; see ZIP, DIDDLY, SQUAT.
+Also, informal designation for resetting a numeric counter or an arithmetic calculator to the beginning, so as to enable a new registration or tally, as with a trip odometer or adding machine.
+Also, the position immediately behind or directly to the rear in aviator's clock-face orientation; sometimes called "six o'clock" to contrast with directly forward at "twelve o'clock".
 Also, in maneuver or patrol elements, the end or rear guard position behind the main or central body; see DRAG, TAIL-END CHARLIE.
-Also, affectionate NICKNAME for an Air Force officer or officers ("zeroes" / "zeros") [not the letter "O"].
+Also, an affectionate nickname for an Air Force officer or officers ("zeroes" / "zeros") [not the letter "O"].

 ZERO BEAT :